Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ### Why <html\>, <head\> & <body\>?

 {% caption You can't see no brain… But read my story! %}
-{% asset_img head-and-body.svg 380 280 a HTML file with a brain, having a “wolf story” book open in front of him %}
+{% asset_img head-and-body.svg 380 280 "a HTML file with a brain, having a “wolf story” book open in front of him 'a HTML file with a brain, having a “wolf story” book open in front of him'" %}
 {% endcaption %}

 Developers are poet 🌈 But like poetry there is some conventions: like keeping things simple & stupid 👷‍♀